gershnik/wsdd-native/README.md

 brew install wsddn
 ```

-This installs exactly the same thing as standalone installer would so all the usage instructions [above](#mac_usage) apply as well.
+This installs exactly the same thing as standalone installer would so all the usage instructions under [Standalone installer](#standalone-installer) apply as well.

 </details>